 Pursuant to a federal law known as the Clery Act, the University is required to compile and publish crime statistics in an Annual Security Report.
 As part of that requirement, some members of the University’s community are designated as Campus Security Authorities (CSAs) and are required to report crime statistics for inclusion in the University’s annual report.
-The law defines “Campus Security Authority” as “An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings.”
-CSAs include, but are not limited to, faculty advisors to student organizations, Campus Safety, personnel in Student Affairs, Housing and Conferences, the University Service Center, Human Resources, and other officials who have a significant responsibility for student and campus activities.
+The law defines “Campus Security Authority” as “An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.”
+CSAs include, but are not limited to, faculty advisors to student organizations, Campus Safety, personnel in Student Affairs, Residence Life and Housing, the University Service Center, Human Resources, and other officials who have significant responsibility for student and campus activities.

 If you have been designated as a CSA, annual training is required.
-Click on this link to learn more about this required training: www.willamette.edu/csa………..
+Please email firstname.lastname@example.org for more information.

 In addition to reporting crime statistics, the University also has a responsibility to notify the campus community about any crimes that pose an ongoing threat to the community.
 If you are not sure whether an ongoing threat exists, immediately contact Campus Safety immediately.